magne4000/ts-apicalypse/ts-apicalypse/README.md

       where('name', '=', 'zelda', WhereFlags.CONTAINS),    // name contains zelda (also works with ~)
       where('name', '=', null),  // no name
       where('name', '!=', null), // name exists
+      where('collection.demo.name', '=', 'zelda'), // nested types are also supported
       or(
         where('name', '=', 'zelda'),
         whereIn('name', ['mario', 'luigi']),